Skip to main content

 Applications go through a rigorous assessment process.
 The primary criterion for selection of publishers is the quality of the role offered, which should do the following:

-• Show evidence of training and support for the intern
+• Show evidence of training and support for the intern, including any appropriate cultural support and guidance you have in place

 • Include structured mentoring from a senior staff member